Updated June 7, 2023

 Difference Between WebLogic vs WebSphere

-A server that provides access to business functionalities to various client applications through various protocols including HTTP.
-The client applications can use these functionalities as it would call a method of an object.
-The application server manages its own resources like security, transaction processing, messaging, resource pooling.
-There are various clients for an application server like GUIs (Graphical User Interface), a web server or other applications hosted on any application servers.
-The information that is transferred between clients and application servers is not limited to display just the HTML files, instead, the information could be some programming logic.
-The client can modify the data according to his needs and use it in his applications.
-The data that is transferred between the client and server could be of several types like XML, JSON, plain text format etc.
+A server that provides access to business functionalities to various client applications through protocols, including HTTP.
+The client applications can use these functionalities as they would call a method of an object.
+The application server manages security, transaction processing, messaging, and resource pooling resources.
+There are various clients for an application server like GUIs (Graphical User Interface), a web server, or other applications hosted on any application server.
+The information transferred between clients and application servers is not limited to displaying just the HTML files; the information could be some programming logic.
+The client can modify the data and use it in his applications according to his needs.
+The data transferred between the client and server could be of several types like XML, JSON, plain text format, etc.

 What is WebLogic?

 WebSphere is an IBM software that performs the role of the application server.
-It is a software framework and middleware that hosts java based web applications.
-WebSphere was built using open standards such as Java EE, XML and web services.
-It is used to develop and deploy backend applications or services built using Java or J2EE so that the client can access it using web browsers or any other clients.
+It is a software framework and middleware that hosts Java-based web applications.
+WebSphere was built using open standards such as Java EE, XML, and web services.
+It is used to develop and deploy back-end applications or services built using Java or J2EE to access it using web browsers or any other clients.

 Below is the top 8 difference between WebLogic vs WebSphere

 Key Difference Between WebLogic and WebSphere

 Both are popular choices in the market; let us discuss some of the significant differences:

 - WebSphere tends to focus more on integration, connectivity, and web services, whereas WebLogic has focused more on emerging J2EE standards and ease of use.

 - WebLogic has a default Transaction Attribute as “Supports,” but WebSphere has no default Transaction attribute.